 Europe's tallest volcanic summit is Elbrus in the Caucasus Range in Russia.
 This volcano is 18,510 ft (5,642 m) in elevation and is considered inactive.
 The last eruption happened in 50 CE.
 It has a permanent ice cap and 22 glaciers.
 Elbrus is also one of the Seven Summits, as it is the tallest summit in Europe.

 Pico de Orizaba

-Although climbing the Volcanic Summits isn’t as popular as the Seven Summits, it is still considered a mountain climber challenge albeit somewhat easier than the Seven Summits.
+Although climbing the Volcanic Summits isn’t as popular as the Seven Summits, it is still considered a mountain climber challenge.
 The first ascent of Ojos del Salado was on February 26, 1937.
 Mount Kilimanjaro, as the highest peak in all of the African continent, and one of the Seven Summits is more popular than the other volcanic summits.
 It has been summitted many times.
 The fastest trek to the top was 6 hours and 42 minutes on August 13, 2014.
 Mount Elbrus, another of the Seven Summits, is also popular with climbers.
 In 1956, it was climbed by 400 people to celebrate the 400th anniversary of Kabardino-Balkaria becoming part of the Autonomous Soviet Socialist Republic.
 Pico de Orizaba hosts many climbers every year and has many routes to the top.
 The first ascent was in 1848.
 The first recorded climb of Damavand dates back to 905!
 Mount Giluwe was first climbed by western explorers in 1934.
 Finally, Mount Sidley, the most remote location, wasn’t climbed until 1990.
 That first ascent was part of a USAP scientific field research trip.